-The bride, escorted by her father, wore a Chantilly lace gown over nylon tulle underlaid length veil and carried a white F. Billingsley as hostesses orchid surrounded by carnations.
+The bride, escorted by her father, wore a Chantilly lace gown over nylon tulle underlaid with satin.
+She wore a waistlength veil and carried a white orchid surrounded by carnations.

 T. K. Niland of Houston was best man.
-Groomsmen were Cooper Robbins and Lewis Capt, classmates of the bridegroom at Texas A. & M. College and Jerry Scott of Munday, the groom's brother.
-Dalton Earl Hendricks
+Groomsmen were Cooper Robbins and Lewis Capt, classmates of the bridegroom at Mr. and Mrs. Homer Lane and Texas A. & M. College and Jerry Scott of Munday, the groom's tives here and attended the brother.
+Dalton Earl Hendricks lege in January 1954.